Jurij15/MinecraftLauncher/README.md

 # How to use
 Download the portable executable in the Releases section and extract the ZIP

+# Work in progress
+- Moving to WinUI3

 # Plans and ToDo
 - Implement skins
 - Switch to WinUi 3